Central Galapagos, Wolf & Darwin (8 Days / 7 Nights - 21 Dives)

 Day 8

-After a final breakfast you will say goodbye to Calipso and its crew at 8:30 am.
+After a final breakfast you will say goodbye to Calipso and the liveaboard crew.
 Guests are free to visit the Darwin Station Interpretation Center in San Cristobal or wander about town.
-The bus with luggage will leave for the airport at 11 am.
+The bus with luggage will only leave for the airport late morning.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].